kazvee/kazvee/README.md

 <h3 align="center">👩‍💻 Welcome to my GitHub profile!</h3>
 Hi, I'm Karen! 🙂

-I'm an experienced technologist with a background in software development, technical writing, and customer-facing tech support.
+Based in Canada, I'm an experienced IT professional with a background in software development, technical writing, and customer-focused tech support.
 When I'm not at the keyboard, I like to travel, explore international cuisine, and spend time outdoors hiking and birdwatching. 🐦

 <div align="center">